LiorKogan/V1/README.md

 * A _is null_ constraint is satisfied if and only if the expression is evaluated to _null_
 * A _not null_ constraint is satisfied if and only if the expression is not evaluated to _null_

-All V1's operators and all functions are well-defined when one or more of the operands or parameters are _null_ or evaluated to _null_. _Null-valued_ [sub]properties are interpreted as _applicable missing or no information_ (e.g., 1 + _null_ = _null_; max(5, _null_) = _null_).
+All V1's operators and functions are well-defined when one or more of the operands or parameters are _null_ or evaluated to _null_. _Null-valued_ [sub]properties are interpreted as _applicable missing or no information_ (e.g., 1 + _null_ = _null_; max(5, _null_) = _null_).
 The magic value "9999-12-31" indicates that a date is _inapplicable_.

 ## Data Types, Operators, and Functions

-One design goal of V1 is to make it applicable with many property graph database management systems.
+One design goal of V1 is to make it applicable to many property graph database management systems.
 Implementations may support different data types, operators, and functions than those presented here.

 To present V1, we use the following data types, operators, and functions: